kensiprell/ktorio.github.io/quickstart/quickstart/docker.md

 FROM openjdk:8-jre-alpine
 ```

 This line tells Docker to base an image on a pre-built image with [Alpine Linux](https://alpinelinux.org/).
-You can use other images
-from [OpenJDK registry](https://hub.docker.com/_/openjdk/).
-Alpine Linux benefit is that the image is pretty small.
-We also select JRE-only image since we don't need to compile code on the image, only run precompiled classes.
+You can use other images from the [OpenJDK registry](https://hub.docker.com/_/openjdk/).
+The main Alpine Linux benefit is that the image is relatively small.
+We also select the JRE-only image since we don't need to compile code on the image, only run precompiled classes.

 ```text
 RUN mkdir /app